Gitpabora/END2/END2/S2/README.md

 - weight 3
 - weight 4

-##### After the gradient of E_total is found with respect to each weight, we can use equation 11 to update each weight.
+##### After the gradient of E_total is found with respect to each weight, the  equation 11 is used to update each weight for the next propagation.

-### A working example

-The network shown in the beginning is used to test the above solution and generate a plot of L2 loss across different epoch for different learning rate.A range of learning rate was used to check the behavior of the model , the result is summarized below.

-### Visualizing the computations and weight adjustments in an Excel sheet
+### Visualizing the results of the experiment using  numerical calculations in each step leveraging the formula features in  Excel

-Weights were initialized heuristically, in random values.
+Weights were initialized heuristically, in random values  and  the fomulas are updated in the excel sheet.

-#### use of learning rate

 ### Observations of changing learning rate in the experiment